 Growing peppers from seed requires a certain amount of patience.
 The willingness to dedicate time to nurture that seedling, and care for it as it matures, can reward you with amazing fruits.

-As a first time grower a few years ago, I recall researching all over the web for info on how to get started.
+When I first started growing, I recall researching all over the web for info on how to get started.
 Everyone has different methods, some just too complicated for me.
 Peppers are easy to grow, and I keep it very simple.
 After several seasons of growing hot peppers, and testing many of the tips I found all over the web, I present the step by step of what has worked best for me.

 I don’t have a greenhouse and I only grow a handful of different pepper plants each year, like 5 – 10.
-I also don’t have garden space, so all my plants grow in containers outdoors once they are ready.
-I do live in California, so I have the bonus of a good amount of warm weather and no frost.
-With that in mind, let’s get growing!
+I also don’t have garden space, so all my plants grow in containers outdoors once they are ready and it’s warm enough outside.
+So let’s get growing!

 1) When to start your seeds